 2. Be Cautious with Emails and Messages

-Crowdfunder provides a messaging service via your project page, but the platform doesn’t verify the identity of all users messaging through it.
-Be cautious about any messages that seem suspicious.
-Crowdfunder will never ask you to accept a donation directly or require you to provide sensitive information through email.
-If something feels off, don’t engage- forward the message to Crowdfunder’s support team at [email protected] or click "Get Help" on the website.
+Crowdfunder provides a messaging service through your project page, but please note that we do not verify the identity of all users messaging you.
+Be cautious of any messages that seem suspicious.
+Crowdfunder will never ask you to accept a donation directly or require sensitive information via email.

 3. Protect Personal Information